Updated 20 March 2025

 How can I have a healthy scalp?

-1. Start with non-aggressive brushing :
+1. Start by brushing gently:

-2. Be careful when untangling :
+2. Be careful when untangling:

 Detangling your hair with your fingers or a wide-tooth comb will be the least aggressive, and above all, start with the ends and work your way up the length of your hair.
 No plastic combs or brushes either!
+This advice is particularly true for Afro hair because textured hair is very fragile by nature.

-3. Avoid over-treating your hair :
+3. Avoid over-treating your hair:

 Minimise the use of aggressive chemicals and heating tools as much as possible.
 Be thrifty: there's no point in having an accumulation of hair products!
 As with the face, it's better to use few hair products, but the right ones!

-4. Choose a sulphate-free shampoo :
+4. Choose a sulphate-free shampoo:

 Many shampoos contain sulphates, which can dry out the scalp and upset its natural pH balance.
-And remember that the role of a shampoo is to wash the hair but not the scalp, so minimise contact between shampoo and scalp as much as possible!

 How do you remove dead skin from the scalp?